supposedly/dialect-museum/README.md

 - **Root:** `K-T-B`
 - **Measure:** `CaCaC`

-The rule system's job is to conjugate this verb into its form in my dialect, `katabo`.
+The rule system's job is to conjugate this verb into its form in my dialect, `katabo`, by turning it into a bunch of nodes that each store one of those sounds (a node for `k`, one for `a`, etc).
 With the model I chose for Levantine Arabic specifically, a simplified rundown of the way my rules go about that is:

 1. First, generate the verb's stem.
 Because it's a `CaCaC` verb with the root `K-T-B`, its past-tense stem is `katab`.